vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 and 'neighs after a long interval, it would be want- ing in that Proximity which would convey the sense: 'Horse neighs.'
 [See Tarka-Samgraha, Dipikā &c].

-181 See Sahitya-Darpana; Kavya-prakāša &c.
+181 See Sahitya-Darpana; Kavya-prakāśa &c.

 *The word "Pankaja" for example, which means lotus, for it grows up from mire.

 60

-YATINDRA-MATA-DĪPIKĀ

 [Advent